-In an experiment with two levels of an independent variable you observe the following values of the dependent variable for 10 subjects (five were tested under level 1 and five under level 2).
-Compute the mean of each column and calculate a t-test (or ANOVA if you wish) to test the hypothesis that there is not a meaningful difference between the means of groups:
+In an experiment with two levels of an independent categorical variable you observe the following values of the dependent variable for 10 subjects (five were tested under level 1 and five under level 2).
+Compute the mean of each group and then fit a linear model to the data using R. Is there a meaningful difference between the means of the two groups?
+Explain your conclusion.